James Inglis Hamilton

-General James Inglis Hamilton (1728 – 27 July 1803) was a Scottish soldier.
-He enlisted in the British Army in 1755 and commanded several regiments.
-He was the only colonel of the 113th Regiment of Foot.
-During the Seven Years' War (1756–1763), Hamilton fought in the Siege of Fort St Philip, the Raid on St Malo, and the Capture of Belle Île.
+General James Inglis Hamilton (1728 – 27 July 1803) was a British Army officer who served in the Seven Years' War, American War of Independence and French Revolutionary Wars.
+He joined the Army in 1755 and went on to command several regiments.
+Hamilton was the only colonel of the 113th Regiment of Foot (Royal Highlanders).
+During the Seven Years' War, Hamilton fought in the siege of Fort St Philip, raid on St Malo and the capture of Belle Île.

-In the American War of Independence (1775–1783), Hamilton fought in the Invasion of Canada and the Battle of Freeman's Farm, commanding the middle column during the latter.
-He was in the Convention Army, imprisoned in Cambridge, Massachusetts after its surrender following the Battles of Saratoga.
-While a prisoner of war, he adopted James Hamilton, the son of a non-commissioned officer in the British Army.
+During the American War of Independence, Hamilton participated in repelling the American invasion of Quebec in 1775 and commanding a British column at the Battle of Freeman's Farm in 1777, where he was captured.
+Made a member of the Convention Army, Hamilton was imprisoned in Cambridge, Massachusetts.
+While an American prisoner of war, he adopted James Hamilton, the son of a non-commissioned officer in the British Army.
+Hamilton was eventually released in 1783.

-After his brother's death, Hamilton took over Murdostoun, where he renovated the castle extensively.
-Commanding the 15th Regiment of Foot, Hamilton participated in Battle of Martinique as well as the Invasion of Guadeloupe in the French Revolutionary Wars.
-He died on 27 July 1803 at Murdostoun and is buried at Kirk O' Shotts graveyard.
-His adopted son took over Murdostoun before dying at the Battle of Waterloo.
+Following his brother's death, Hamilton took over Murdostoun, where he renovated the castle extensively.
+Commanding the 15th (The Yorkshire East Riding) Regiment of Foot, Hamilton participated in capture of Martinique as well as the invasion of Guadeloupe in the French Revolutionary Wars.
+He died on 27 July 1803 at Murdostoun and is buried at Kirk of Shotts graveyard.
+His adopted son took over Murdostoun before dying at the Battle of Waterloo in 1815.